Fleas in Spain: Pet Owner's Guide to Identification

 Historically common but now rare in well-maintained Spanish homes.
 Human fleas can still be encountered in very old rural properties, abandoned buildings, and occasionally in homes with significant rodent problems.
 If you’re being bitten but have no pets, consider that you may have a rodent issue carrying fleas — or a residual infestation from a previous tenant’s pets.

-Sand Fleas on Beaches
+Are There Sand Fleas on Spanish Beaches?

 A common source of confusion — addressed in detail in a dedicated section below.

-How Flea Infestations Start
+How Do Flea Infestations Start?

 Understanding the entry points helps you prevent and respond to infestations more effectively.